pdefusco/CDE_Demo_Auto_Deploy/README.md

 ./autodestroy.sh cdpworkloaduser
 ```

-The script can also be run when the autodeploy script is still in process.
+The script can also be run when the "autodeploy" script is still in process.
 It will stop and completely destroy the CDE Resources and Jobs deployed until then.

-#### Important Information

-* Each generated Iceberg Table, CDE Job and Resource will be prefixed with your CDP Workload Username.
-Multiple users can deploy the demo in the same CDE Virtual Cluster as long as they use different credentials.
-* Each user can deploy the demo at most once in the same CDE Virtual Cluster.
-* All CDE Jobs and Resources are deleted from the CDE Virtual Cluster upon execution of the "autodestroy.sh" script.
-* Currently Deployment is limited to AWS CDE Services but Azure and Private Cloud will be added soon.
-* The entire pipeline is executed upon deployment.
-No jobs need to be manually triggered upon deployment.
-* **Known limitation**: when the pipeline is deployed for the first time the DAG is run twice.
-Therefore, in the very first run you will see a duplicate job in the Job Runs page.

 ## Summary